Gwinnett County Juvenile Court

 - Hon.
 Robert Waller

-The Gwinnett County Juvenile Court is located at 115 Stone Mountain St. in Lawrenceville, Georgia, and the primary phone number is 770-619-6300.
-Mr. Kim can provide additional information regarding where to go on the day of the hearing, thereby making the process a smooth one.
+The Gwinnett County Juvenile Court is located at 115 Stone Mountain Street in Lawrenceville, Georgia, and the primary phone number is 770-619-6300.

 Help With the Juvenile Court of Gwinnett County